Skip to content

 • ORA score: 80% or greater.

-Iron Bank containers marked EoL (End of Life) are less likely to be approved for Game Warden platform deployments.
+A container with an End of Life designation will no longer be supported or updated by the image owner.
+Iron Bank containers marked EoL are less likely to be approved for Game Warden platform deployments.

 Iron Bank Container Approval in Game Warden